 The Sign bit in the Frequency Correction register (FREQCORR.SIGN) determines the direction of the correction.
-A positive value will speed up the frequency, and a negative value will slow down the frequency.
-Digital correction also affects the generation of the periodic events from the prescaler.
-When the correction is applied at the end of the correction cycle period, the interval between the previous periodic event and the next occurrence may also be shortened or lengthened depending on the correction value.
+A positive value will speed up the frequency, and a negative value will slow down the

 The register mapping depends on the Operating Mode bits in the Control register (CTRL.MODE).
 The register summary is presented for each of the three modes.